openjdk/leyden/README.md

 Generated source code for 51 classes and compiled them in 423 ms
 ```

+By default, training runs end when the application terminates.
+You have two other options to end training runs:

+- -XX:AOTEndTrainingOnMethodEntry=<method1,method2,...>[,count=100]
+- jcmd \<pid> AOT.end_training

+Note that AOTEndTrainingOnMethodEntry uses the same format as CompileOnly and the default count is 1

 ### Optional VM Flags

 When you create the file `JavacBenchApp.cds` with the flag `-XX:CacheDataStore`,